Tribunal administratif du logement

 In the case of a small claim before the Tribunal administratif du logement, the creditor can proceed as was explained in the previous section.

-To seize amounts in the debtor's bank account, the name and full address of the debtor's financial institution must be obtained.
+To seize money in the debtor’s bank account, you need the name and full address of the debtor’s financial institution.

 If the debtor has movable property at the residence of another person, the movable property at that residence can be seized.

-However, an eviction cannot take place on a holiday or during the period from December 24 to January 2.
+An eviction cannot take place on a holiday or during the period from December 24 to January 2.